ls1intum/Artemis/docs/admin/setup/distributed.rst

                     cleanup-schedule-minutes: 60                    # Schedule for container cleanup
                 build-agent:
                     short-name: "artemis-build-agent-X"             # Short name of the build agent.
 This should be unique for each build agent.
 Only lowercase letters, numbers and hyphens are allowed.
+                    display-name: "Artemis Build Agent X"           # This value is optional.
+If omitted, the short name will be used as display name.
+Display name of the build agent.
+This is shown in the Artemis UI.

 Please note that ``artemis.continuous-integration.build-agent.short-name`` must be provided.
 Otherwise, the build agent will not start.